nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 ```

 ### 2.4 MAST: Pan-STARRS
-The function to retrieve lightcurves from Pan-STARRS uses a version of both the object and light curve catalogs that are stored in the cloud and accessd using [lsdb](https://docs.lsdb.io/en/stable/).
+The function to retrieve lightcurves from Pan-STARRS uses a version of both the object and light curve catalogs that are stored in the cloud and accessed using [lsdb](https://docs.lsdb.io/en/stable/).
 This function is efficient at large scale (sample sizes > ~1000).

 ```{code-cell} ipython3
 panstarrsstarttime = time.time()